Food Fight

 / -- Now's the perfect time to join a food fight.
 "The Great Pumpkin Food Fight," that is!

-It's a fight for hungry people here and around the world – including ~800 million of our brothers and sisters in Christ who face starvation globally.
+It's a fight for hungry people here and around the world – including ~800 million of our brothers and sisters in Christ who go hungry globally.
 It's a fight for those who need to experience a tangible example of Christ's love right now.
 It's a fight for justice.

-While many people don't have enough food to eat, Americans will spend nearly 400 million dollars on pumpkins to be used primarily as decorations.
+While many people don't have enough food to eat, Americans may spend as much as 400 million dollars on pumpkins to be used primarily as decorations.
 Most of these "decorations" (they're really FOOD!) get smashed or thrown out. (https://www.finder.com/cost-of-pumpkins

 )